Flank/flank-dashboard/metrics/docs/01_storing_database_metadata.md

 2. Redirect the user to the `Updating the application` page to notify the user about the Metrics application update in progress.

 ### CI Integrations Tool
+> Explain the usage of the supported database version in the CI Integrations tool.

 If the `CI Integrations` tool is not compatible with the current database version or the database is updating, we should fail the synchronization process and show the error message explaining what is going on.
 The error message should explain the reason for stopping the synchronization clearly, including information on how to resolve the problem.
 For example, if we've interrupted the synchronization due to the application does not support the current database version, we can show the following error message: